oneteamgov/event-website/README.md

 Javascript lives in `assets/js/` and uses Babelify + Browserify to bundle into app.js

 Explore the `./gulpfile.js` for the inner workings.

+## Hosting & Deployment

+Currently the OneTeamGov website is using Netlify to deploy the site statically under HTTPS for free.